fsgreco/create-new-monorepo/README.md

 ## Available options

-You can pass options preceeded by `--` to avoid interactivity:
+You can pass options preceded by `--` to avoid interactivity:
 ```sh
 npm create new-monorepo <project-name> -- -b django -f react
 ```